Allan Staffans: Personal life

 In 1904 Staffans married Selma Elisabeth née Kjellin, who was from Helsinki.
 They got two daughters: Margit and Gunvor.
 Margit married later Gösta Rusko, the main engineer of Crichton-Vulcan.
 The younger daughter Gunvor was married to professor John Rosas.

 Staffans was a vice consul for Netherlands in the 1930s.

 In 1942 Staffans wrote a book called Skeppsbyggare och resenär i Östasien about his experiences in Siberia in the early 20th century.

 Staffans faced two major personal losses in 1943 when first his closest colleague and son-in-law Gösta Rusko became seriously ill and perished in April.
 The widow and Staffans's daughter Margit Rusko died only two months later.
 Staffans and his wife took care of their two children after.

-The family moved permanently in Turku in the early 1920s, but they also had a summer villa in Kirkkonummi.
+The family moved permanently to Turku in the early 1920s, but they also had a summer villa in Kirkkonummi.
 The villa had to be given to Soviet Union after the Continual War as a part of Porkkala lease area.
-When Soviet Union returned the area back to Finland in 1956, the widow Selma Staffans moved in, and despite of her high age, she participated eagerly into rebuilding of the area.
+When Soviet Union returned the area back to Finland in 1956, the widow Selma Staffans moved in, and despite her age, she participated eagerly in rebuilding the area.